ouspg/SOP-Robot/docs/Face-tracker-simulation.md

 - You have some kind of webcam to use with face detection
 - You are able to build and launch the robot with fake hardware
+- You have installed ´python3-keras´ (At least on my environment it was not installed.
+Opencv_cam was unable to start.)

 ## Setup the Virtualbox